xtools-at/colibri/README.md

 ## License

-[AGPL 3.0](https://github.com/xtools-at/colibri/blob/main/LICENSE.md) - GNU Affero General Public License
+Colibri is licensed under the [AGPL 3.0](https://github.com/xtools-at/colibri/blob/main/LICENSE.md) - GNU Affero General Public License

-## Disclaimer
+### Disclaimer

 Colibri is still under development and hasn't been peer-reviewed, or audited for security yet.
 Use at your own risk, and do _not_ use your real keys (yet).
 _The software is provided “as is,” without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software._